vchavkov/fork-oneuptime/InfrastructureAgent/README.md

 ### Configure the agent

 Configure the agent as a system service
-- You can change the host to your own host if you're self hosting the OneUptime platform.
+- You can change the host to your own host if you're self hosting the CBSUptime platform.
-- You can find the secret key on OneUptime Dashboard.
+- You can find the secret key on CBSUptime Dashboard.
 Click on "View Monitor" and go to "Settings" tab.

 ```bash
 oneuptime-infrastructure-agent configure --secret-key=YOUR_SECRET_KEY --oneuptime-url=https://oneuptime.com